-This African novel will forever be one I thank for opening my eyes and teaching me lessons in a way I could feel in my soul.
+This story will forever be one I thank for opening my eyes and teaching me lessons in a way I could feel in my soul.
 It’s a perfect example of how a well-told fictional story can leave a lasting impact on young minds.
-If you haven’t yet read this African novel, I urge you to do so.

 Easily one of the most unique books about sisters and books in general, I’ve ever read.
 This debut was fabulous.
 Despite the title, this book is more literary fiction than anything else.
 Korede has to hide the secret that her gorgeous sister, Ayoola, is a serial dater who murders her many boyfriends.

 When Ayoola sets her sights on the only man Korede fancies, Korede has to decide where her loyalties lie.
 More about the emotional bonds of sisters, the murder is just an undercurrent of the story forcing emotions to the surface of this book.
 This is one of the best murder mystery books of all time and an African novel that is not to be missed.